gogre/irgo/README.md

 .........if ko(lastmove) *simulates every ko move being answered outside the group being examined*
 ............or self-atari(move) *prevent leela filling in her own eyes*
 .........then move(zboard):= pass
-.........else move(zboard):= biggest(bestmoves in group)
+.........else move(zboard):= move
 .........lastmove:= move
-......foreach point in group do
+...foreach point in group do
-.........if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
+......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
-.........then board.point.stone:= <onmove,dead>
+......then board.point.stone:= <onmove,dead>

 **5.** Redraw colour map and shadows